lsaravia/MetawebsAssembly/MetawebsAssembly.md

 **Running title**: The metaweb influence in local food webs.

-Word count Abstract: 150

-Word count main text: 4975

-type of article: Letters

-Number of references: 67

-Number of figures and tables: 5

 Statement of authorship: LAS TIM & MDT designed the study, LAS & FRM designed the models, LAS wrote the code and performed simulations, and LAS TIM FRM & MDT wrote the manuscript.

 Data accessibility statement: all the raw data is from public repositories, the data supporting the results will be archived at figshare public repository

-\newpage

 ## Abstract

-The idea that ecological networks are built in a sequence of colonization events has been mostly applied to competitive interactions.
-Similar processes act in trophic networks: a regional pool of species is the source from which species colonize local areas, called the metaweb.
+The idea that ecological networks are built in a sequence of colonization events is not new but has been applied mostly to competitive interactions.
+Similar processes act in trophic networks, i.e. food webs: a regional pool of species act as the source from which species colonize local areas, called the metaweb.
 Local food webs are realizations of metawebs that result from assembly processes influenced by migration, habitat filtering, stochastic factors, and dynamical constraints.
-We analyse how the structure of a metaweb influence local food webs evaluating structural properties by means of a random and an assembly model.
-Three data-sets were included: the marine Antarctic metaweb, the Weddell Sea and Potter Cove food webs.
-The metaweb presents a structure very different from the random model, while the local food webs are very similar to the assembly model.
-Thus most of the local food web structure is inherited from the metaweb, with changes produced by habitat filtering or dispersal limitations.
+We analyse how the structure of a metaweb influence local food webs with different spatial scales, using an assembly model, a random model and properties at three levels: emergent global properties that take into account the whole network e.g. modularity, sub-structural properties that consider several nodes e.g. motifs, and properties related to one node e.g. topological roles.
+Three independent data-sets were used: the marine Antarctic metaweb, built using a dietary database and representing 34.8 million Km^2^, the Weddell Sea (3.5 million Km^2^) and Potter Cove (6.8 Km^2^) food webs.
+We expected that local food webs show properties maximizing stability and robustness.
+Looking at the global properties, we found that local food webs are more similiar to the random model than the metaweb.
+The assembly model only takes into account migration, local extinction and secondary extinctions, local food webs showed almost no differences with the assembly model.
+For sub-structural properties the local food webs showed differences compared to the assembly model that did not increase its stability.
+Topological roles showed differences between the metaweb and local food webs that were not explained by the assembly model.
+We found that a great portion of the structure of the food webs is inherited from the metaweb implying that evolutionary processes acting on large temporal and spatial scales have a major influence.
+On the contrary, dynamical processes that favour stability have a small influence, but habitat filtering or dispersal limitations seem to be important factors that determine food web structure.

-\newpage

 ## Introduction